Cab driver with throat slashed, found lying dead in street in Juniata: Police

 Police and medics responded to a report of a body found at that location.

-Officers said when they arrived they found a man lying in the street with his throat cut.
+Officers said when they arrived they found a man in his late 20s to early 30s lying in the street with his throat cut.
 Medics pronounced him dead at the scene.

 Near the scene, police said they found a Toyota Camry with limousine plates with blood and cash inside.
 The cab had crashed into several parked cars.